Some cancer drugs can cause changes to your eyes and your eyesight. But there are treatments that can help and things you can do to cope.

 - loss of areas of vision

-It's important to contact your doctor or specialist nurse as soon as possible if you have any of these symptoms.
+Contact your doctor or specialist nurse as soon as possible if you have any of these symptoms.
 They can arrange for you to see an optician.
-Some of the changes might go back to normal when the treatment ends but some may be permanent.
+Some of the changes might go back to normal when the treatment ends, but some may be permanent.

-You need to contact your doctor or specialist nurse straight away if you have any of the following:
+Contact your doctor or specialist nurse or visit Accident and Emergency (A&E) straight away if you have any of the following:

 - sudden severe eye pain